What is DVR?

-- Younger students participating with DVR will benefit from opportunities
+Younger students participating with DVR will benefit from opportunities that:

-- Your young adult’s DVR partner will also support them with developing and practicing self-advocacy and decision making skills.
-In support of this skills development, your young adult’s DVR partner will discuss important decisions with your young adult directly.
+Your young adult's DVR partner will also support them with developing and practicing self-advocacy and decision making skills.
+In support of developing these skills, the DVR partner will discuss important decisions with your young adult directly.
 We welcome and value your support of your young adult to help them develop these important skills.

 There are a variety of activities that you can start to do at home with your young adult to help prepare them for work.
 To learn more about these activities, take a look at this brochure from the Colorado Office of Employment First, Colorado Department of Education and DVR.